Zest-studi-o/P01-Allotment-gardens/README.md

 ![Eggplant palette](docs/palette-eggplant.png)

+There was some colour exploration using [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) website, some colours were brought to Coolors website extracted from imagery planned to use on the site to further explore the visual possibilities.

 The colour palette selected uses a mix of tones based on an eggplant theme, it uses a very trendy bright green colour combined with shades of greys and blacks, to complement the eggplant colour which is used in the imagery.
-The colours have high contrast and light colours are used gainst dark background colours and vice versa.
+The colours have high contrast and light colours are used against dark background colours and vice versa.
 The final colour palette was created using the [Coolors](https://coolors.co/) website.
 Some other alternatives and shades based on the selected palette were:
 [Tomato vine palette](docs/palette-tomato-vine.png)
 [Violet field palette](docs/palette-violet-field.png)

-The final colour palette was slightly altered after testing validator suggestions of improving the contrast and changed the header and footer for a slightly darker hue colour #426473.
+The final colour palette used in the website was slightly altered after testing validator suggestions of improving the contrast and changing the header and footer for a slightly darker hue colour #426473.

-There was some colour exploration using [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) website, some colours were brought to Coolors website extracted from imagery planned to use on the site to further explore the visual possibilities.
+The background colour for the about us section was also changed by a sand colour which conveys nature as it is the colour of soil and goes well with the other colours used in the site and imagery.

 ### Typography